 Geography matters a lot for which species are feasible.
 In the Pacific Northwest, native oaks like Quercus garryana face a specific challenge: summer drought is the dominant stress, and seedlings established without summer irrigation often die in their first season.
 In the southeastern US, bottomland species like Quercus pagoda (cherrybark oak) and Quercus falcata (southern red oak) can face entirely different bottlenecks, including periodic flooding, intense summer humidity, and a different pest complex.
 A species that thrives in Arkansas is not automatically the right choice for planting in New England or California.

-For growers in Australia, the native flora presents no suitable acorn-producing alternatives, so growing oaks from acorns there means importing acorns and working against a climate that may not match the species requirements.
-The article covering how to grow oak trees from acorns in Australia, as well as whether acorns grow in Australia at all, addresses those regional specifics in more depth.
 If you are growing oaks in Australia, you still need to consider whether local conditions match the species and whether you are importing suitable acorns do acorns grow in Australia.
 If you want the full step-by-step process, you can learn more about how do acorns grow from acorn to established tree.
 For anyone planting in eastern North America, northern red oak and white oak are the most researched and support the most practical guidance on germination, survival, and establishment.

 Climate zone is also a direct filter on species suitability.
 Bur oak is one of the most cold-hardy and drought-tolerant oak species, extending naturally into USDA Hardiness Zones 3 through 8.
 Willow oak and water oak are more restricted to the warmer zones of the South (Zones 6 through 9).
 Matching your target species to your zone and local precipitation pattern is a prerequisite before you worry about any other variable.